• Return to the Home Page.

 EMERGENCIES AND HOSPITALIZATION

-If you think you have a medical or psychiatric emergency and you cannot contact Dr. Berger, you should either contact your general medical physician, or you can visit a hospital emergency room near your place of residence.
+The number to call an ambulance in Japan is 119, for the police it is 110.
+If you or a significant other has an urgent medical or psychiatric situation and you cannot readily contact Dr. Berger, you should either contact your medical physician, visit a hospital emergency room, or call an ambulance or the polic as soon as possible.
 Most all university hospitals have emergency rooms and psychiatric wards.
-One hospital with emergency services is the Tokyo Metropolitan Hiroo General Hospital (Tel: 03-3444-1181) located near Hiroo station.
-The British Embassy also has a helpful list of hospitals in Tokyo and Yokohama.
+One hospital with emergency services is the Tokyo Metropolitan Hiroo General Hospital (Tel: 03-3444-1181) in Minato ward located walking distance from the Hiroo subway station or a short Taxi ride from either the Ebisu or Meguro JR Yamanote line train stations.
+The U.S. Embassy also has a helpful list of hospitals in Tokyo.

-In the case that you or a significant other requires psychiatric hospitalization, Dr. Berger can provide you with the names of some Japanese hospitals for your reference.
+For clients being seen by Dr. Berger, in the case that you or a significant other requires psychiatric hospitalization, Dr. Berger can provide you with the names of some Japanese hospitals for your reference.
 However, as Dr. Berger does not work directly with the physicians in these institutions, nor have any specific ability to effect hospital admission, he can not guarantee which hospital will actually accept a specific patient, the adequacy of the care provided, the ability of the staff to speak English, nor take responsibility for the care received from these medical facilities.
 Fluency in Japanese, as well as participation in the Japanese National Health Insurance, are key factors in the likelihood of being accepted for psychiatric hospitalization.

 While Dr. Berger will conscientiously help you with advice in these cases, the procedure for in-patient hospital admission is something that in the end is up to the patient and/or significant others to effect via contacting hospitals, taxi, police, ambulance, etc. You may also want to contact your embassy for advice and assistance.
 If there is ongoing risk of need for admission to a psychiatric ward and the person in question does not have good command of Japanese, then it is prudent to consider repatriation to one's home country before an emergency arises.